DartZenDev/DartZen/packages/dartzen_core/README.md

 This package is designed to be **extremely stable**.
 Breaking changes will be avoided at all costs to ensure it can serve as a long-term foundation for large-scale applications.

-## 🔮 Future

-This is just the beginning.
-The DartZen ecosystem will grow to include:
-- `dartzen_transport`: Network abstraction (Dio/Http) implementation.
-- `dartzen_server`: Specialized backend tools.
-- `dartzen_localization`: Shared translation management.

 ## 📄 License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.